25+ Gobi Desert Facts From Dunes to Dinosaur! (Free Printables)

 However, despite its huge size, this desert only crosses two countries, China and Mongolia.
 Also, this famous desert covers just three provinces in China and three in Mongolia.

-The Gobi Desert of Mongolia can be divided into five different ecoregions, including the Alashan Plateau semi-desert, the Eastern Gobi Desert steppe, the Gobi Lakes Valley desert steppe, the Tian Shan range, and the Dzungarian Basin semi-desert.
+The Mongolian Gobi Desert can be divided into five ecoregions: the Alashan Plateau semi-desert, the Eastern Gobi Desert steppe, the Gobi Lakes Valley desert steppe, the Tian Shan range, and the Dzungarian Basin semi-desert.

-Also, this famous desert is home to the Khongor sand dune, which is 180 km in length, 12 km in width, and 80 meters in height.
+This famous desert is also home to the Khongor sand dune, which is 180 km in length, 12 km in width, and 80 meters in height.
 It is one of the most fascinating and biggest sand dunes in the world.
-However, many areas of the Gobi Desert are not sandy but rather resemble exposed bare rock.

 Gobi Desert